Macroglobulinemia of Waldenstrom

 Macroglobulinemia of Waldenstrom is a cancer of the B lymphocytes (a type of white blood cell).
 It is associated with the overproduction of proteins called IgM antibodies.

+Waldenstrom macroglobulinemia is a result of a condition called lymphoplasmacytic lymphoma.
+What causes too much production of the IgM antibody is unknown.
 Overproduction of IgM causes the blood to become too thick.
 This is called hyperviscosity.
-It occasionally makes it harder for blood to flow through small blood vessels.
+It can make it harder for blood to flow through small blood vessels.

-About 1,500 people in the United States are diagnosed with Waldenstrom's macroglobulinemia every year.
-Most people with this condition are over age 65, however, it may occur in younger people.
+Waldenstrom macroglobulinemia is very rare.
+Most people with this condition are over age 65, but it may occur in younger people.

 A physical examination may reveal a swollen spleen, liver, and lymph nodes.
 An eye exam may show enlarged veins in the retina or retinal bleeding (hemorrhages).